ddewaele/node-wheat-blog-template/articles/building-a-node-powered-blog.markdown

  - Supports categories (tags)
  - Is made by a great node developer

-The idea is simple...
-Content (blog articles) is pushed to a GitHub repository.
-A service hook on the GitHub repository is setup to trigger a pull to a local repository on the blog server.
-From that local repository, a push is executed to a bare git repository on the same server, where the Wheat engine is running.
+The idea is simple.
+We push content (blog articles) to a central Git repository (in this case Github).
+A post-receive gook on the git repository (Webhooks as GitHub calls them) is configured to POST data to a URL, allowing us to update a bare git repository on our blog server.
+The <a href="https://github.com/creationix/wheat/" target="_blank">Wheat engine</a> is a node process running on our blog server that reads the bare git repository, and serves up our blog pages.

 ![Git Powered Blog](https://dl.dropboxusercontent.com/u/13246619/Node/GitPoweredBlog/GitPoweredBlog.png)